Ireland’s WhatsApp penalty highlights EU privacy turmoil

 In a related decision earlier this month that played out in a similar manner, the Irish watchdog hit Meta Platforms Inc. with $390 million in fines for forcing Facebook and Instagram users to agree to personalized ads based on their online activity.

-All three cases date back to May 2018, when the 28-member bloc’s stringent privacy regulations took force.
+All three cases date back to May 2018, when the 27-country bloc’s stringent privacy regulations took force.

 The commission, which is Meta’s lead European privacy regulator because the company’s regional headquarters is in Dublin, originally sided with the Silicon Valley giant.
 But a slew of other EU data protection watchdogs objected to its draft decisions and the Irish watchdog was forced to overturn them and issue stiffer punishments.